-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the central portion of the Gulf Coast Aquifer was run for this analysis.
-Victoria County Groundwater Conservation District Water budgets for 1981 through 1999 were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009) The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net interaquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability models for the central portion of the Gulf Coast Aquifer and the southern portion of the Carrizo-Wilcox, Queen City, and Sparta aquifers were run for this analysis.
+Water budgets within Pecan Valley Groundwater Conservation District for 1981 through 1999 were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net interaquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.